PoliNetworkOrg/docs/docs/infrastructure/02-getting-started/cloud-infrastructure/Terraform.md

   Azure's integrated leasing mechanism to prevent concurrent modifications.

 - **Azure State:**
-  This is the actual state of resources deployed in your Azure environment.
+  This is the actual state of resources deployed in the Azure environment.
   While Terraform keeps track of these resources via its state file, the real configuration and runtime details exist within Azure.
 The Terraform state acts as an intermediary, ensuring that the desired state (from the Terraform code)